Solar-powered relief

 In spite of, or perhaps because of, her condition, Plaza Bernard has strong Christian faith.
 She prays regularly and is surrounded by care and support of her family, doctor and church that keeps her spiritually fed.

 Santiago Plaza serves as Plaza Bernard’s primary caregiver.
 She says, “If the power goes out, she thinks that something is going to happen to her and she can’t put her bed up and down, and she gets desperate.
 That’s what her life is – the [remote] control, the bed and the TV.
-Without that, she wants to die.”
+Without that, she feels like she wants to die.”

 Pains caused by Puerto Rico's power grid